Joey Gosiengfiao's Temptation Island

-Temptation Island is a 2011 Philippine comedy drama film directed by Chris Martinez and starring Marian Rivera, Rufa Mae Quinto, Heart Evangelista, Lovi Poe, and Solenn Heussaff.
-The film co-stars John Lapus, Tom Rodriguez, Aljur Abrenica, and Mikael Daez. the film was produced by Regal Films and GMA Pictures.
+Joey Gosiengfiao's Temptation Island, or simply Temptation Island, is a 2011 Philippine comedy drama film directed by Chris Martinez and starring Marian Rivera, Rufa Mae Quinto, Heart Evangelista, Lovi Poe, and Solenn Heussaff.
+The film co-stars John Lapus, Tom Rodriguez, Aljur Abrenica, and Mikael Daez. the film was produced by Regal Entertainment and GMA Films.

 The film is a direct remake of the 1980 film of the same name directed by Joey Gosiengfiao.
 Using the same plot, dialogue, and character names with the exception of the five girls.
 The names of the girls are based on Gosengfiao’s other works; Virginia P, Nympha, Diary of Cristina Gaston, Secrets of Pura, and Nights of Serafina.
 A side-by-side comparison is shown in the credits.